alexellis/sponsors-functions/README.md

 # sponsors-functions

+This function is hosted on [OpenFaaS Cloud](https://docs.openfaas.com/openfaas-cloud/community-cluster/), see the [commits page for the build logs](https://github.com/alexellis/sponsors-functions/commits/master).
+The dashboard is private, but contains runtime logs and metrics.

 ## Usage

 This function receives and validates a webhook from [GitHub Sponsors](https://github.com/sponsors) using the [node12 template](https://github.com/openfaas/templates/) from [OpenFaaS](https://github.com/openfaas/).